 The Adele Ramos Salzer ’40 Lecture and Reading Series was created by a donation from this dedicated alumna volunteer has been generously strengthened through gifts in her memory from her family, friends, and classmates.
 The series supports academic programs focusing on women's experiences in higher education.

 Newcomb College Institute’s annual Roe v.
 Wade Lecture commemorates the historic 1973 U. S. Supreme Court decision that recognized abortion as a constitutionally protected right.
 Every January, Newcomb College Institute invites a nationally recognized scholar of reproductive rights to present their latest research.
-The series, which engages student groups including Students United for Reproductive Justice, Social Workers for Reproductive Freedom, Med Students for Choice, Students United for Reproductive Freedom (School of Public Health), and If, When, How (School of Law), has brought to campus scholars from a variety of disciplines, including history, architecture, sociology, and law.
-The annual lecture, which is preceded by a networking dinner and poster presentations by NCI’s Reproductive Rights and Reproductive Health Interns, offers students, faculty, and the general public opportunities for legislative action.
+The series, which engages student groups such as Students United for Reproductive Justice, Social Workers for Reproductive Freedom, Med Students for Choice, Students United for Reproductive Freedom (School of Public Health), and If, When, How (School of Law), has brought to campus scholars from a variety of disciplines, including history, architecture, sociology, and law.
+The annual lecture is preceded by a networking dinner and poster presentations by NCI’s Reproductive Rights and Reproductive Health Interns and opportunities for legislative action for students, faculty, and the general public.

 The annual Roe v.
 Wade Lecture is supported by the Donna and Richard Esteves Fund for Women’s Reproductive Rights and Reproductive Health.

 2018 J. Shoshanna Ehrlich, "(Re)producing the Maternal Ideal: Abortion Laws and the Romancing of Motherhood"